MrFriendly-B-V/tracing-slf4j/README.md

 the Java parts, if those parts are using SLF4j.

 ## Compiling
-This crate requires a Java compiler installer. the `JAVA_HOME` environmental variable should be set.
+This crate requires a Java compiler installed. the `JAVA_HOME` environmental variable should be set.

 ## Usage
 When using JNI's invocation API, the JAR file embedded in this crate